Poker Face (song): Background

-"Poker Face" was written by Gaga and RedOne, while production was handled also by RedOne.
+"Poker Face" was written by Gaga and RedOne, while production was also handled by RedOne.
 Gaga stated in an interview that "Poker Face" was written by her as a pop song and was a tribute to her "rock 'n' roll boyfriends".
 She also stated that the main idea behind the song was sex and gambling.
 When Rolling Stone magazine asked about the meaning of the line "bluffin' with my muffin", Gaga explained that it really was a metaphor for her vulva, noting "it's my pussy's poker face!".
 She added that it came from a lyric "Blueberry kisses, the muffin man misses them kisses" from an unreleased track called "Blueberry Kisses" where a girl wanted her boyfriend to perform cunnilingus on her.

 During her Fame Ball Tour performance at Palm Springs, California, on April 11, 2009, Gaga explained to the crowd the true meaning behind the term "Poker Face" used in the song.
 She suggested that the song dealt with her personal experience with bisexuality.
 The idea behind the song was to be with a man but fantasizing about a woman, hence the man in the song needs to read her "Poker Face" to understand what is going through her mind.